therealjuuf/ITMCombiner/README.md

 # ITMCombiner
 Allows you to merge two .itm files into one.
+You can combine all .itm files at once.

 # How to Use?
 1)Place empty/target .itm files under dest folder.